UFHCC-BCBSR/app-deeptools-plot/README.md

 ### Job Submission

 The app submits SLURM jobs to HiPerGator:
-- Jobs run in the background after submission
 - Check job status with: \`squeue -u $USER\`
 - Job logs are saved in \`{OUTPUT_DIR}/logs/\`
 - Email notifications (if provided) will alert you when jobs complete